- WHAT IS A LIEN?

 Any lien on any real estate, consensual or judicial, must appear in the county land records to be effective.
 Once a judgment is "docketed" in the county land records, it constitutes a lien on all real estate owned by the debtor in that county.5 Once docketed, a judgment lien works very much like a mortgage.
 The judgment runs interest at the judgment rate.
 The creditor can foreclose on the judgment lien and auction the property through judicial process.

 If the judgment lien has attached to real estate, the judgment creditor will often want to simply be patient and wait.
-The judgment continues to run interest at the judgment rate awarded or the legal rate of 9% in the state of Virginia6 and 10% in Maryland7.
+The judgment continues to run interest at the judgment rate of 6% (or the contract interest rate) in the state of Virginia6 and the judgment rate of 10% (or the contract interest rate) in Maryland7.
 This is currently much higher than market savings or mortgage rates.
 The real estate will usually continue to appreciate in value.
 If there is an existing prior mortgage, the judgment debtor will continue to pay it down.
 As a result of all of these factors, the judgment creditor’s position normally becomes stronger with time, once the judgment has attached to real estate.

 If the judgment debtor has only personal property and no real estate, the situation is very different.
 Personal property depreciates with time, can be damaged and can be easily hidden.
 Real estate is not going anywhere.
 One of two things will eventually happen with a judgment lien on real estate.
 If the debtor is financially viable, he will eventually have to pay off the judgment lien in order to sell or refinance the property.
 One day, the telephone will ring and someone will want to know where to send the check.